Antibody isotypes activate distinct effector mechanisms

-An Ig isotype determines the role an antibody plays in the immune response.
-Having visibility into antibody isotypes and subtypes can provide valuable insight into patient immune status and higher-level disease mechanisms.
-This enables autoantibody biomarker signature discovery to better identify or predict disease and to better understand the response to vaccines and pathogens.
+An antibody’s isotype determines the role it plays in the immune response.
+Having visibility into antibody isotypes and subtypes can provide valuable insight into patient immune status and higher-level disease mechanisms and etiologies.